Skip to Content

 Annas Hummingbird

-Anna’s Hummingbirds are stocky, medium-sized hummingbirds.
+Anna’s Hummingbirds are stocky, medium-sized hummingbirds with some pink.
 They have shorter, straight bills and relatively broad tails.
 They’re one of the most common hummingbirds on the Pacific Coast.

 However, there’s nothing ordinary about their appearance.
 Their sparkling rose-pink throats and bright emerald-green bodies make them look like flying jewels instead of birds.